-Serbia: Wind potential exist but investors are not that efficient25.
-March 2016. / News Serbia Energy
+Serbia: Wind potential exist but investors are not that efficient, News Serbia Energy

 The electricity from wind parks is still not produced in our country, although we have undertaken obligations towards the EU.
 Investors first announce projects, and only later estimate profitability.

 Wind park turbines are still not running in Serbia.
 The first wind park, which was opened in November last year, has not started operating even after four months!
 Other projects are pending, so the mapped out capacity of 500 megawatts of energy from wind parks by 2020 is – mission impossible.

 Although it has been speculated for years that the wind energy will be used by foreign investors, who will bring as much as one billion euros of investments to Serbia in this way, the first wind turbine has been built by the local businessman Miodrag Kostić.
 However, the connection of this plant to the electric supply system is yet expected.

 – Production has not started yet – it is said in “MK Fintel Wind”. – The wind power plant “Kula“ is expected to be put into trial operation in the following days.
 We do not expect the renewable energy resources fee, charged through electricity bills, to be increased because of this in the context of the connection of the wind park to the EPS’ supply system.

 Kostić has made a joint venture with the Italians and created “MK Fintel Wind”, which has invested 15 million euros in Kula.
 The first wind park in Serbia, built near Kula, with the installed capacity of 9.9 megawatts, should annually produce 27 million kilowatt-hours of green energy, which is enough to satisfy the needs of almost 8.000 households.